JStateson/BoincTasksTempReader/Usage/readme.txt

 ./ShowUsage.py <number nvidia board>  <number ati boards) [1]

-If a 3rd argument is supplied then usage or power is displayed If no argument then temperature is displayed
+If a 3rd argument is supplied then usage or power is displayed If no arguement then temperature is displayed